Outer approximation algorithms for convex vector optimization problems: Introduction

 The aforementioned algorithms differ in terms of the selection procedures for the parameters of the scalarization.
-The ones from \cite{Klamroth2002,Dorfler2020}, require solving additional models in order to select a vertex at each iteration.
-This feature enables them to provide the current approximation error at each iteration of the algorithm at the cost of solving considerable amount of models.
-The rest of the algorithms do not solve additional models and they provide the approximation error after the termination.
-For the selection of the direction parameter, \cite{Klamroth2002, ehrgottSS2011} use a fixed point from the upper image; \cite{Dorfler2020} uses the point from the inner approximation that yield the minimum distance to the selected vertex; and \cite{cvop2014} uses a fixed direction from the interior of the ordering cone through the algorithm. \Cref{table:alg} summarizes these properties.
+The ones from \cite{Klamroth2002,Dorfler2020} require solving additional models to select a vertex at each iteration.
+This feature enables them to provide the current approximation error at each iteration of the algorithm at the cost of solving \revv{a} considerable number of models.
+The rest of the algorithms do not solve additional models and they provide the approximation error after termination.
+For the selection of the direction parameter, \cite{Klamroth2002, ehrgottSS2011} use a fixed point from the upper image; \cite{Dorfler2020} uses the point from the inner approximation that yield\revv{s} the minimum distance to the selected vertex; and \cite{cvop2014} uses a fixed direction from the interior of the ordering cone through the algorithm. \Cref{table:alg} summarizes these properties.

-In this paper, we present a general framework of the outer approximation algorithms from the literature and consider different rules to select the two parameters of the PS scalarization.
-After proposing different direction selection rules and conducting a preliminary computational study, we propose three vertex selection rules.
-The first one benefits from the clustering of the vertices.
+The main contributions of this paper can be listed as follows: (1) We present a general framework of the outer approximation algorithms from the literature; (2) propose various additional variants, which \revv{select the two parameters of the PS scalarizations in structured and efficient ways}; and (3) compare the performances through numerical tests.
+In particular, after proposing different direction selection rules and conducting a preliminary computational study, we propose three vertex selection rules. \revv{Different from the vertex selection rules from the literature, these rules are not based on solving additional single-objective optimization problems, hence \revvv{they are} computationally more efficient.} The first one benefits from the clustering of the vertices.
 The second rule selects the vertices using the adjacency information among them.
-For the last one, we employ a procedure which creates local upper bounds to the nondominated points.
-This procedure is first introduced in the context of multiobjective combinatorial optimization, see for instance \cite{Klamroth2}.
-By its design, it works only for convex multiobjective optimization problems.
-Together with the proposed variants, we also implement some of the algorithms from the literature and we provide an extensive computational study to observe the behavior of them under different stopping conditions.
+For the last one, we employ a procedure \revv{that} creates local upper bounds to the nondominated points.
+This procedure is first introduced in the context of multiobjective combinatorial optimization, see for instance \cite{Klamroth2}, and by its design, it works only for convex MOPs.
+Together with the proposed variants, we also implement some of the algorithms from the literature and we provide an extensive computational study to observe the\revv{ir} behavior under different stopping conditions.